 Bookstores can order additional copies of this catalogue, while stocks last.
-Place orders directly with the UBD warehouse or ask your account manager.
-The ISBN for this catalogue is 9333290057043 and the title is 2019 Education Catalogue.
+Place orders directly with your account manager.

 User guide

 In this document you'll find a myriad of wonderful books to read!
 This user guide will help you find the best book for your classroom, library or maybe even a sneaky few for your personal book club.

 Need to Know

 Up the top you'll see the book's title, author, release date and tagline.
 Click on the book cover or author's photo to find more information at: penguin.com.au

 MORRIS

 GLEITZMAN

-guin.com.gu/leachen

-58N: 9790143793236
+Family and friendship, Leadership and politics Justice, Selfishness and

+corruption, The media,

+eracy, Personal and social

+Units of work penguin.com.au/teachers

+9780143793236

+Extracts

+Text extracts provide an example of the narration style

+and language of the book.

+The Facts

-Extracts Text extracts provide an example of the narration style and language of the book.
-The Facts The orange text displays how this book is relevant to education including themes, capabilities, and curricular ties as well as hyperlinks to the Teachers' Resources and book club discussion questions.
-ISBN The ISBN is the unique numerical code given to each book.
+The orange text displays how this book is relevant to education including themes, capabilities, and curricular ties as well as hyperlinks to the Teachers' Resources and book club discussion questions.

+ISBN

+The ISBN is the unique numerical code given to each book.
 Use this to search for this edition online or order it through your supplier.

+Help Around the House

+Morris Gleitzman

-Help Around the House Morris Gleitzman RELEASED SEPTEMBER 2018 The funny and moving story of a boy and his friends never losing heart in a sometimes heartless world.
+The funny and moving story of a boy and his friends never losing heart in a sometimes heartless world.
 Ludo helps other people.
 It's how he was brought up.
-When Dad is elected to Federal Parliament, Ludo grabs the chance to make Australia an even better place.
-But he soon discovers it's not the homeless of the national capital who most need his help - it's the rich and powerful.
-'He is one of the finest examples of a writer who can make humou stem from the things that really matter in life.'
-The Guardian Extract The flight attendant glanced at the sticker on my T-shirt.
+When Dad is elected to Federal Parliament, Ludo grabs the chance to make Australia an even better place But he soon discovers it's not the homeless of the national capital who most need his help - It's the rich and powerful.
+'He is one of the finest examples of a writer who can make humour stem from the things that really matter in life.'
+The Guardian The flight attendant glanced at the sticker on my T-shirt.
 It didn't have my name on it, just the letters UM, which meant Unaccompanied Minor.
 Or maybe Unavailable Mother.

-'Doesn't matter, sir,' said the flight attendant.
-'We treat everyone equally here.'
+'Doesn't matter sir,' said the flight attendant, 'We treat everyone equally here.'
 Which wasn't really true.
 My seat was about three times bigger than most of the others on the plane.
-And I'd been offered a choice between orange juice and a freshly made smoothle.
-When I looked over my shoulder I saw that most of the other people on the plane hadn't been offer Morris Gletzman grew up in England and came to Australia when he was sixteen.
+And I'd been offered a choice between arange juice and a freshly made smoothie.
+When I looked over my shoulder, I saw that most of the other people on the plane hadn't been offered Morris Gleitzman grew up in England and came to Australia when he was skteen.
 After university he worked for ten years as a screenwriter.
 Then he had a wonderful experience.
 He wrote a novel for young people.
 Now, after 40 books, he's one of Australia's most popular authors.
 Morris Gleitzman has been appointed the Australian Children's Laureate for 2018-19.
-Years 5-7 You can find out more about his platform as Laureate at his website, morrisgleitzman.com Author Bio Gather insight to each book's authortheir upbringing, careers, other written works and literary awards.
+Years 5-7 You can find out more about his platform as Laureate at his website, morrisgleitzman.com Author Bio Gather insight to each book's author their upbringing, careers, other written works and literary awards.
 More Info This pop out box conveys information related to this title or author, including previous related works or awards.
 Jump to Section: